ShebMichel/qgis-loopplugin/README.md

 ### Create json and/or Py script

 - After the above is completed, click Save Config File to generate both "data.json" and "Run_test.py" in your Project Directory.

-* From this point, the final output are data.json and Run_test.py available in your project directory can be used as input to Map2loop/LoopStructural software.
+  These output are then later used as input for Map2loop/LoopStructural.

 ### Future releases:

-  *ROI = Region of interest..
+  * ROI = Region of interest..
 A polygon cliping tool which will be used to crop data and save it as a new layer.

-  *HelpU: A feature attached to the help function in which the user can upload their own library.
+  * HelpU: A feature attached to the help function in which the user can upload their own library.

-  *Verbose 1,2,3
+  * Verbose 1,2,3

-  *Map2loop/LoopStructural loader To run Map2Loop using the generated json and py scripts.
+  * Map2loop/LoopStructural loader To run Map2Loop using the generated json and py scripts.